Dictor/szurubooru-uploader/README.md

 ## Usage
 - `dir` is necessary option.
-- if didn't give `-uid` or `upw` or both, program ask you interactive
+- if didn't give `uid` or `upw` or both, program ask these interactive
-- currently `tag` option support only on tag. (if you can, please contribute!)
+- currently `tag` option support only one tag. (if you can, please contribute!)

 ```
 ./szurubooru-uploader -<option1> "<value>" -<option2> "<value2>"...